Early Career Researcher Network

 We would also like to hear from you as to what support you need at this time.
 The ECR Network Team are currently working remotely to do our small bit in flattening the curve so you can best reach us via email.
 You can also reach out to us via your faculty and department ECR Representatives.

 ECR Network Advisory Group meetings are held every two months.
 Their purpose is to share information between faculties and central support and recommend activities for the ECR Network team to develop.
 If you wish to discuss Faculty-specific ECR support or provide suggestions for University-wide initiatives, contact your Faculty representative:

 Dr Katrina Hutchison

-Dr Sarah Carlon
+Dr Sarah Powell

-Faculty of Medicine and Health Sciences
+Faculty of Medicine, Health and Human Sciences

 Faculty of Science and Engineering

 Dr Matt Fernandez (covering for Dr Michael Swain)

 A/Prof Jordi McKenzie